canperk/ReactStartUp/README.md

 2. JS file concatination is made with gulp
 3. React is the JS framework (MVVM is the best)
 4. React Router sample (Just 2 routes existing)
-5. Fixed design not handle css things
+5. Fixed design not to handle css things

     -Bootstrap and I edited some silly things